 Kate enjoys teaching all ages, from beginner to diploma standard, with theory as required, passing on a wealth of knowledge gained from the UK’s top Conservatoire teachers and her own performing experience as soloist and accompanist.
-Pupils' recent successes have included Piano and Theory Associated Board Grade exam passes with Distinction and Merit - though she is happy to teach pupils, learning for pleasure as an end in itself.
+Pupils' recent successes have included Piano and Theory Associated Board Grade exam passes with Distinction (including one who has passed Grades 1-5, all with Distinctions) and Merit - though she is happy to teach pupils, learning for pleasure as an end in itself.

 Kate's initial piano lessons were with her mother from about the age of 6 and she then went to her first piano teacher, aged 8.
 Kate's teachers included Jean Hickox, mother of the world-famous conductor.
 She gained a first class Honours degree and a Masters degree and her ABRSM in Piano teaching at the Birmingham Conservatoire.
 She then spent a year specialising in accompaniment at the Guildhall School of Music and Drama.
 Piano Teachers/Masterclasses included internationally known Philip Martin (also composition) Peter Donohoe and Graham Johnson.